Capacity Development and Extension

 Admission Requirements

-The program is open to qualified graduates from a wide variety of disciplines including agriculture, education, international development, sociology, communication, cultural studies, health, political science, history, and economics.
-A four-year honours degree is considered as the normal and basic admission requirement.
-Work or volunteer experience in a rural area or rural community is preferred.
+The program is open to qualified graduates from a wide variety of disciplines including agriculture, education, international development, sociology, communication, cultural studies, health, political science, history, environmental studies and economics or related disciplines.
+A four-year honours undergraduate degree with a least B- in the last two years of undergraduate study is considered as the normal and basic admission requirement.
+Work or volunteer experience in a community development or rural area is preferred.
+Applicants whose first language is not English are required to submit evidence of proficiency in the English language using one of the University's approved tests.

 Program Requirements

-Capacity Development and Extension offers a professionally oriented program leading to the MSc degree in capacity development and extension.
+Capacity Development and Extension offers a professionally oriented program leading to the MSc degree.
 The program covers a broad range of topics including organizational capacity building, interpersonal communication, facilitation and leadership, media and communication technologies, adult learning, systems thinking and innovation processes.
-Capacity Development and Extension is a learner centred program and we actively support and encourage students to seek research and internship opportunities to complement their formal coursework.
+The MSc program requirements provide a foundation for capacity development and extension research and practice.
+It is a learner centred program and we actively support and encourage students to seek research and internship opportunities as part of their degree.

 Students enrol in one of two study options: